andyguo0228/andyguo0228.github.io/index.md

 --------
 Hi, I'm Andy Guo and this is my portfolio.
 I'm a self-taught data professional and I currently work as a medical scribe at a cancer center.

 For most of my career, I've been working in healthcare and while I found it meaningful, I was always drawn to the underlying data that drove decisions.
 I was fascinated by the idea of transforming complex data into something easy to digest and actionable which could improve patient care and quality of life.
-This eventually led me to start my jouney to teach myself data science using online courses and videos.
-The experience was challenging to say the least.
-I had no computer science experience and had never written a single line of code before.
-It was a struggle and most of the time I had no idea what I was doing, but I loved every minute of it.
-I literally started from the bottom and now I'm here with examples of my work in this portfolio demonstrating my capabilities and enthusiasm for data science.
+This eventually led me to start my journey to teach myself data science using online courses and videos.
+It was challenging to say the least as I had no computer science background and had never written a single line of code before.
+I struggled, I persevered, and now I have a portfolio demonstrating my skills and passion for data science.

 Some fun facts about me:
 - Passionate about the environment and sustainability 🌎